ChibiOS/ChibiOS/readme.txt

        to 17.6.1).
 - VAR: Fixed STM32L053 Discovery demo which is unaligned to standard demos (bug
        #857)(backported to 17.6.1).
+- HAL: Fixed HSI48 which is not correctly enabled in STM32L0xx port (bug #856) (backported to 17.6.1).
 - HAL: Fixed unaligned STM32F0xx mcuconf.h files (bug #855)(backported
        to 17.6.1).
 - HAL: Fixed invalid handling of DST flag in STM32 RTCv2 (bug #854)(backported